riverluara/love-peace/doc/DesignDoc.md

 ### Purpose
 > Provide a very brief statement about the project and the most important user group and user goals.
+Statement:
-Statement: To improve programming as well as creative thinking;
+           To improve programming as well as creative thinking

-           To understand how to mix different elements to create a good game;
+           To understand how to mix different elements to create a good game

-           To develop teamplay and coordination skills.
+           To develop teamplay and coordination skills

+User group:
-User group: Teenagers and Young Adults;
+            Teenagers and Young Adults

-            Hardcore racers;
+            Hardcore racers

-            Fans who like to have interest in action and racing with strategizing their moves.
+            Fans who like to have interest in action and racing with strategizing their moves

 User goal: Users can play the game that offers players the best of both racing as well as shooting action.